Price: Price databases

 Various price databases exist to increase price transparency in the respective markets.
-For example the :de:Preistransparenzdatenbank in Austria.
+For example the Preistransparenzdatenbank in Austria.

 Other terms

 Basic price refers to the amount that a producer receives from a buyer for a unit of a good or service produced, less any taxes payable and plus subsidies payable on that unit as the result of its production or sales.
 It does not include any producer transport charges which are involved separately.

 List price, also known as the manufacturer's suggested retail price ('MSRP'), or the recommended retail price ('RRP'), or the suggested retail price ('SRP') of a product is the price at which its manufacturer notionally recommends that a retailer sell the product.

 Pay what you decide ('PWYD') is a pricing system which allows the purchaser to choose a price to pay based on their circumstances and the benefit which the goods or services provide for them.

 Producer price indexes measure the average change in the selling price of domestic producers' products over time.

 Purchaser's price refers to the amount paid by the purchaser for receiving a unit of goods or services at the time and place required by the purchaser, including the cost of transporting the goods but excluding any deductible taxes.

 Price optimization is the use of mathematical techniques by a company to determine how customers will respond to different prices for its products and services through different channels.

+Value‑Based Pricing is a set price based on the value delivered to the customer.